Emotion: Disciplinary approaches

 In economics, the social science that studies the production, distribution, and consumption of goods and services, emotions are analyzed in some sub-fields of microeconomics, in order to assess the role of emotions on purchase decision-making and risk perception.
 In criminology, a social science approach to the study of crime, scholars often draw on behavioral sciences, sociology, and psychology; emotions are examined in criminology issues such as anomie theory and studies of "toughness", aggressive behavior, and hooliganism.
 In law, which underpins civil obedience, politics, economics and society, evidence about people's emotions is often raised in tort law claims for compensation and in criminal law prosecutions against alleged lawbreakers (as evidence of the defendant's state of mind during trials, sentencing, and parole hearings).
 In political science, emotions are examined in a number of sub-fields, such as the analysis of voter decision-making.

 In philosophy, emotions are studied in sub-fields such as ethics, the philosophy of art (for example, sensory–emotional values, and matters of taste and sentimentality), and the philosophy of music (see also music and emotion).
 In history, scholars examine documents and other sources to interpret and analyze past activities; speculation on the emotional state of the authors of historical documents is one of the tools of interpretation.
 In literature and film-making, the expression of emotion is the cornerstone of genres such as drama, melodrama, and romance.
 In communication studies, scholars study the role that emotion plays in the dissemination of ideas and messages.
 Emotion is also studied in non-human animals in ethology, a branch of zoology which focuses on the scientific study of animal behavior.
-Ethology is a combination of laboratory and field science, with strong ties to ecology and evolution.
 Ethologists often study one type of behavior (for example, aggression) in a number of unrelated animals.